The Logtalk Handbook¶

 - Utility predicates

-- Exporting unit test results in xUnit XML format
+- Exporting test results in xUnit XML format

-- Exporting unit test results in the TAP output format
+- Exporting test results in the TAP output format

 - Exporting code coverage results in XML format